Consensys/doc.orion/docs/Tutorials/Migrating-from-Orion-to-Tessera.md

     to the `CLASSPATH` environment variable and to the start script at `./bin/migrate`.

 !!! note
-    Password protected keys are renamed to `.orion` on migration and added to the Tessera configuration file.
+    Password protected keys are migrated to the Tessera format as part of the migration.
+The original Orion format keys are renamed with a `.orion` suffix.

 ### Stop Services